knights-analytics/hugot/README.md

 For the ONNX Runtime Cuda libraries, you can install CUDA 12.x by installing the full cuda toolkit, but that's quite a big package.
 In our testing on awslinux/fedora, we have been able to limit the libraries needed to run Hugot with Nvidia gpu acceleration to just these:

-- cuda-cudart-12-6 cuda-nvrtc-12-6  libcublas-12-6 libcurand-12-6 libcufft-12-6 libcudnn9  (from RHEL repo)
+- cuda-cudart-12-9 cuda-nvrtc-12-9 libcublas-12-9 libcurand-12-9 libcufft-12-9 libcudnn9-cuda-12

-On different distros (e.g. Ubuntu), you should be able to install the equivalent packages and gpu inference should work.
+On different distros (e.g. Ubuntu), you should be able to install the equivalent packages.

 ## Training and fine-tuning pipelines